lixianphys/Scientific-data/docs/Documentation-toybands.md

  - if the density of each band <0 that means it should not appear in the calculation, a shortcut to avoid change the system, or just disable ****
  - allow multiple stage input of densities in simu**
  - connect the same LL in simu **
- - store system information into the csv file/plots
+ - store system information into the csv file
 ### Time-wise you should know
 a mutiplication of - nmax, --enrange, --bfrange, -nos give you rough idea how long